-Fill trough marked 'Circulated' with warm water while the eggs are being turned.
+Fill trough marked 'C' (shown in diagram at right) with warm water while the eggs are being turned.
 If there is a question about humidity, it is usually better to have too little, than too much, except for the last two days.
-See page 4 for optional clear plastic bottom liner.